Palo Alto Airport

-Palo Alto Airport is a general aviation airport in the city of Palo Alto in Santa Clara County, California, United States, near the south end of San Francisco Bay on the western shore.
+Palo Alto Airport is a general aviation airport in the city of Palo Alto.
+Santa Clara County, California, near the south end of San Francisco Bay on the western shore.

 Facilities

 Palo Alto Airport covers 102 acre and has one asphalt paved runway (13/31) measuring 2,443 × 70 ft.
 (745 × 21 m).

 Facilities at this busy towered airport include a staffed terminal and multiple repair shops: Advantage Aviation (Cessna & Beechcraft Authorized Service Center), WVAS Inc. dba Aero Works (Diamond Authorized Service Center), Rossi Aircraft, and Peninsula Avionics.
 The airport is also home to a number of flying clubs (in order of establishment): Stanford Flying Club (est. 1930), West Valley Flying Club (est. 1973), Sundance Flying Club (est. 2006), and Advantage Aviation Flying Club.
 The airport is located within one-half mile of U.S. Route 101.

 First-time pilots should familiarize themselves with the complex Bay Area airspace, especially the overlying SFO Class B and the abutting SJC Class C airspace.
 Landing pilots should also watch out for bird and jackrabbit activity.

 Fifteen miles of hiking and biking trails, affording multiple opportunities for birdwatching, form part of the adjacent 1940 acre Palo Alto Baylands Nature Preserve and Byxbee Park.
 The airport is also adjacent to a public golf course.
 Dining options within a short walk include Cloud9 Coffee and the Bay Café at the golf course.